menu

 People

-The North Campus neighborhood stands out for having an average per capita income lower than 98.2% of the neighborhoods in the United States.
+One of the unique characteristics of the North Campus neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.2% of the neighborhoods in America.
 In a nation where 1 out of every 4 children lives in poverty, the North Campus neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, an extraordinary 76.8% of the residents of the North Campus neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.